-What Types of Google Fax Numbers Can I Choose?
+What Types of Virtual Fax Numbers Can I Choose?

-One of the biggest benefits of using a Google fax service is that you automatically get a free fax number with your subscription.
+One of the biggest benefits of using an online fax service is that you automatically get a free fax number with your subscription.
 Unlike traditional phone numbers, which work using a physical phone line, this number works over Internet protocol using powerful servers capable of converting digital documents into fax transmissions and vice-versa.

 To get started, there are three types of fax numbers you can pick:

 - Vanity numbers

 Most services only offer local and toll-free dedicated numbers for free, and for most businesses, this is absolutely fine.
 Vanity numbers (those numbers you see like 1-800 CALL US NOW) often require an extra fee and are subject to availability in your area.
 As an additional alternative, you can port your current fax number and move it to the Internet.
 You can check out our detailed article on this topic here.
 This service is known as “fax number porting” and is often offered for free when creating a new account